springboardmentor66871h/Environ_Scan_Project/README.md

 3. Run the Streamlit Dashboard streamlit run app.py

-       (Replace app.py with your actual dashboard file name if different)
+      -Replace app.py with your actual dashboard file name if different

 4. Open in Browser
      The app will automatically open at: